1,000+ Opportunities

 Secretary for Environmental Protection Yana Garcia Opens a New Window.
 Chair, California Air Resources Board Lauren Sanchez Opens a New Window.
 The California Air Resources Board is one of six boards, departments, and offices under the umbrella of the California Environmental Protection Agency.

-Based on current listing details, eligibility includes: California public and private transit agencies eligible to replace existing internal combustion engine vehicles; existing vehicles must be scrapped as a condition of funding.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: California public and private transit agencies eligible to replace existing internal combustion engine vehicles; existing vehicles must be scrapped as a condition of funding.
+Confirm the full requirements in the official notice before applying.